interactions-py/interactions.py/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to discord-py-slash-command's documentation!
+Welcome to discord-py-slash-command!
 ====================================================

-discord-py-slash-command is simple discord.py extension for using Discord's Slash Command feature.
+discord-py-slash-command is a simple discord.py extension for using Discord's new Slash Command feature.

 Example: